wilkens-teaching/info3350-s22/README.md

 #### Attendance and late work

 This is a class of moderate size that will make frequent use of class time to discuss readings and to debate different approaches to academic inquiry.
 For this reason, **attendance (virtual and physical, as circumstances dictate) is required**.
-When meeting by Zoom, your camera must be on (or you will be marked absent).
-If you feel your circumstances require an except to this policy, you should consult Professor Wilkens directly to explain why.
+When meeting by Zoom, your camera must be on or you will be marked absent.
+If you feel your circumstances require an exception to this policy, you should consult with me directly to explain why.

 Students in mandatory isolation or who are in highly displaced time zones and who have received individual permission are excused from attending Monday and Wednesday lectures.
 These students should watch the recorded lectures as soon as they are available and post any questions to Ed.